Create a production build for Android

 After the app is created on Google Play Console, it redirects us to the app's Dashboard screen.
 We need to prepare an internal test version of our app.

-- Google Play Console prompts us to create a Release.
+• Google Play Console prompts us to create an internal testing release.

-- To create a new release, go to Releases and click Create new release.
+• To create a new release, go to Dashboard and click Create new release.
+The first thing you will notice that the signing key is automatically generated under App integrity by Google Play Console.

 4